ying-teaching/rn/docs/ch04/README.md

 [Intro to Component](https://reactnative.dev/docs/intro-react) has some component examples.

 You can define a functional component using a fat arrow function or a normal named function.
 A named function is recommended because you can define and export the function in a single statement.

 When you install the VS Code extension `ES7 React/Redux/React-Native/JS snippets`, you can use `rnf + tab` to generate a functional component template.
+To generate a functional component template with a style, use `rnfs + tab`.

 ### 1.1 A Simple Component